BentoBoxWorld/docs/docs/addons/Likes/index.md

 Some config options can be changed via administration GUI in game.
 However, some options cannot.

 There are 2 important config options:

 - mode: allows changing which mode addon works
-        a) LIKES - Allows adding only Like to island.
+    - LIKES - Allows adding only Like to island.
-        b) LIKES_DISLIKES - Allows adding only Like and Dislikes to island.
+    - LIKES_DISLIKES - Allows adding only Like and Dislikes to island.
-        c) STARS - Allows adding Starts to island.
+    - STARS - Allows adding Starts to island.

 - disabled-gamemode: allows disabling addon in some gamemode addons completely.